 - Financial reporting: This is the process of producing statements that disclose an organization's financial performance and financial position over a specified period of time to the various stakeholders (investors, creditors, public, debt providers, governments & government agencies, etc.).
 Payroll Managers are often solicited to participate in the making of these statements and should have good financial knowledge to do it properly.

 - Employee relations: An area within the human resources field with the purpose of strengthening the employer-employee relationship through identifying and resolving workplace issues, measuring employee satisfaction and morale, and providing support and input to the company's performance.
-Payroll Managers play a crucial role in this relationship as they are responsible for employees compensations, which has direct consequences on their satisfaction and happiness at the workplace.
+Payroll Managers play a crucial role in this relationship as they are responsible for employees compensations, directly affecting their satisfaction and happiness at the workplace.

-After talking about some of the most important skills for Payroll Managers, it's time to check out the companies most relevant for these profiles.
+After discussing some of the most important skills for Payroll Managers, it's time to check out the companies most relevant for these profiles.
 Through our analysis, we create the chart below ranking the top 10 companies for Payroll Managers.

 Now it's time to examine the early beginnings of Payroll Managers and see how they kicked off their careers.
 As our analysis reveals, many started their professional career in HR/Administrative positions, below are some of the most common first jobs of Payroll Managers.